Last Updated December 22, 2023

 Zeta may share your information with our affiliate companies and service providers for the purposes described in this policy.

-We reserve the right to disclose your information as required by law, court order or other valid legal processes or in connection with the consolidation, sale of or other transaction related to our business.
-We also reserve the right to disclose your information if we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a valid government request.
+We may disclose your information as required by law, court order or other valid legal processes or in connection with the consolidation, sale of or other transaction related to our business.
+We also reserve the right to disclose your information if we believe in good faith that disclosure is necessary to protect our rights or safety of any person, investigate fraud, or respond to a valid government request.